-Whether it’s because we’ve had a late night or a sign of age, we all get dark circles or bags beneath our eyes at some point.
+Whether it’s because we’ve had a late night or a sign of age, we all get dark circles or bags1 beneath our eyes at some point.

 Along with age also come the crows feet from years of facial expressions and the loss of elasticity in our skin.